frankkramer-lab/DrNote/README.md

 ## Errata
 Detected issues:
 - For the GSC EMEA/Medline datasets, the labels were not correctly filtered for the `CHEM` label class in all instances.
-- Due to a too strict regular expression, detected `Chemical` entries for PubTator were only considered if a MeSH code given.
+- Due to a too strict regular expression, detected `Chemical` entries for PubTator were only considered if a MeSH code was given.
-- For GSC EMEA/Medline datasets, in the cTAKES outputs the UMLS tags were wrongfully used over the MedicationMentions tags.
+- For GSC EMEA/Medline datasets, in the cTAKES outputs, the UMLS tags were wrongfully used over the MedicationMentions tags.
-- The character spans of cTAKES yield broken values due to unsupported umlaut characters.
+- The character spans of cTAKES may yield broken values due to unsupported umlaut characters.
 The broken character spans are now fixed using a workaround.

-The evaluation was re-run with a corrected evaluation pipeline.
+The evaluation was re-run with a revised evaluation pipeline.
 However, due to constant changes in the WikiData, the results may vary.
-For instance, due to substantial changes in the WikiData graph structure, the SPARQL query to find medication entities was changed from the previous query
+For instance, due to substantial changes in the WikiData graph structure, the SPARQL query for finding medication entities was changed from the previous query
 <details>
 <summary>(old SPARQL query)</summary>